nbonfils/JSD-website/_posts/2025-06-05-craft-workshop-2025.md

 materials that the community can use, and contribute to community building in the face of the issues of accountability, transparency, and ecological and social harms that result from rampant AI.

+Please note that in order to attend, all participants must register for ACM FAccT. [https://facctconference.org/2025/registration](https://facctconference.org/2025/registration)